Jakub Kamiński: VfL Wolfsburg

 On 10 January 2022, Kamiński signed a five-year contract with Bundesliga club VfL Wolfsburg, effective from 1 July 2022.
-He debuted in a 2022–23 DFB-Pokal match against Eintracht Braunschweig, providing three assists and scoring the 2–1 winning goal.
+He debuted in a 2022–23 DFB-Pokal match against Eintracht Braunschweig, scoring the 2–1 winning goal.
 On 8 March 2023, Kamiński made his Bundesliga debut in a 4–2 defeat against Bayern Munich whilst scoring his first league goal as well.

-Loan to Köln
+Köln

 On 4 July 2025, Kamiński was sent on a season-long loan to fellow Bundesliga club 1.
 FC Köln.
-Kamiński scored 3 goals in his first 5 matches for Köln.
+Kamiński scored three goals in his first five matches for Köln.

+On 28 May 2026, Köln activated their €5.5 million buy option and signed Kamiński on a permanent basis.

+Benfica

+On 7 July 2026, Primeira Liga club Benfica announced the signing of Kamiński on a five-year deal, for a fee reported to be €20 million.

 International career

 On 5 September 2021, Kamiński debuted as a starter for the Polish senior squad in an away 2022 FIFA World Cup qualification against San Marino, ending in a 7–1 victory for the Poles.
 He scored his first goal against Wales in a 2022–23 UEFA Nations League A match on 1 June 2022.